GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 ![find-org-id](images/offboarding-windows/org_id_win.png)

-?> Note: If you don't get any response, it means you do not have Defender installed on your device.
+?> Note: If you do not receive any response, it means you do not have Defender installed on your device.
 You can skip the steps in this section.

 5. Refer to the following table and identify your **Defender organisation** and download the offboarding package.